wilhelm-lab/oktoberfest/ReadMe.md

 -   `thermoExe` = path to ThermoRawFileParser executable; default "ThermoRawFileParser.exe"

+-   `massTolerance` = mass tolerance value with which to caluculate the min and max mass values

+-   `unitMassTolerance` = unit for the mass tolerance from the config file: "da" or "ppm"

 -   `output` = path to the output folder; if not provided the current working directory will be used.

 For `prediction_server`, you should use the koina (https://koina.proteomicsdb.org/) instance we provide at koina.proteomicsdb.org:443.